Last Updated on March 9, 2026 by Bestusefultips

 Check device drivers on PC

-Make sure to your PC or Laptop has the latest and updated USB drivers for your device.
-If you still facing the issue, update or re-install the driver if needed.
+Make sure your PC or Laptop has the latest USB drivers for your device.
+If you are still facing the issue, update or reinstall the driver if needed.

 Check the Cable or USB Port

-Use different USB port or change the faulty cables if needed
+Use a different USB port or change the faulty cables if needed

 How to Check (Find) Serial Number on Android Phone